Naalai Namadhe (1975 film): Plot

 Separated in their childhood by Ranjith, a killer, brothers Shankar, Vijay and Radhan grow up in different paths in life.
-While Shankar becomes a goon and accidentally for Ranjith himself, Radhan becomes a singer and Vijay a do-gooder.
-They have a family song which the three of them knows.

-Fate makes them cross path and Radhan and Vijay meetup first.
+While Shankar becomes a goon and accidentally for Ranjith, Radhan becomes a singer and Vijay a do-gooder.
+They have a family song which the three of them know.
+Fate makes them cross paths and Radhan and Vijay meet up first.
 Even though Shankar is there, he cannot acknowledge them for he knows his gang will kill them.
 How Shankar manages to get back to them without the gang catching up while Vijay with Radhan's help come up to catch the gang is the rest of the story.